jzamora5/monty/README.md

 ## bf Folder

 There is some extra files found in the bf folder.
-This files corresponding to different codes writte in Brainf*ck language.
+These files correspond to different codes written in Brainf*ck programming language.

 |File| Function |
 |--|--|